tianocore/edk2/ReadMe.rst

 conversion, but should be dropped once there's no such need in future release of openssl.

-To get a full, buildable EDK II repository, use following steps of git command
+To get a full, buildable EDK II repository, use the following git commands

 .. code-block:: bash